Stoniye/Voxel-Game/README.md

 1. Clone this repository to your local machine.
 2. Open the project in your preferred IDE.
 3. Make sure that [OpenTK 4.9.4](https://www.nuget.org/packages/OpenTK/4.9.4) is added as dependency (should be added automatically).
-   We use OpenTK for OpenGL rendering, window management, and input handling.
+   OpenTK is used for OpenGL rendering, window management, and input handling.

 That's it, you're ready to go!